BlockchainCommons/BCSwiftFoundation/Sources/BCFoundation/Shared/SecureComponents/ABOUT.md

 To facilitate further decoding, it is recommended that the payload of an `Envelope` should itself be tagged CBOR.

 `Envelope` can contain as its payload another CBOR-encoded `Envelope`.
 This facilitates both sign-then-encrypt and encrypt-then sign constructions.
 The reason why `.plaintext` messages may be signed and `.encrypted` messages may not is that generally a signer should have access to the content of what they are signing, therefore this design encourages the sign-then-encrypt order of operations.
-If encrypt-then-sign is preferred, then this is easily accomplished by creating an `.encrypted` and then enclosing that envelope in an `.plaintext` with the appropriate signatures.
+If encrypt-then-sign is preferred, then this is easily accomplished by creating an `.encrypted` and then enclosing that envelope in a `.plaintext` with the appropriate signatures.

 A `Permit` specifies the conditions under which a `Message` may be decrypted, and contains three cases: